-Each academic year, the Center selects up to four graduate students for the CDD Dissertation Fellows Program.
-Fellows must be enrolled in a College of the Liberal Arts department or program and meet the eligibility requirements of the program.
-Their dissertation also must reflect the CDD's concern with civic life and the character and quality of public discourse.
+Each academic year, the Center awards fellowships to students enrolled in a College of the Liberal Arts department or program, who each conduct scholarship that reflects the CDD's concern with civic life and the character and quality of public discourse.

 Past recipients of the CDD Graduate Fellowship have received a one-semester release (fall or spring) from teaching or related service and a research grant to humanities graduate students in the College of the Liberal Arts who are supported on assistantships.
 Under the sponsorship of the CDD, Dissertation Fellows become involved in a weekly, faculty-led dissertation writing group, and present their research in a public venue.

 This year's CDD Dissertation Fellows are listed below:

 Lauren Camacci is a Ph.D. candidate in the Department of Communication Arts and Sciences.
 She specializes in critical studies of men and masculinity and the American presidency during the Cold War.
 Her dissertation investigates the rhetoric of and about President Richard Nixon as a reflection of as well as a blueprint for the mood of American hegemonic masculinity during the Nixon presidential years (1968-1974).
 By analyzing Nixon's rhetoric, the project examines the metonymic quality of the American presidency during this tumultuous time and considers this era as a rhetorical antecedent for the current state of American mainstream masculinity.
 Camacci holds a B.A. in Communication from The College of Wooster (2011) and an M.A. in Communication Arts and Sciences from Penn State (2014).